Recently, I encountered a problem where I couldn’t receive an important email in my Outlook inbox.

-In the above example, you can add multiple email address or domain to block them from your inbox, but frankly speaking, entering email address individually is read time-consuming process, Outlook import from file feature allows the user to directly import all you cooperate address into block list instantly with a single click.
+In the above example, you can add multiple email addresses or domains to block them from your inbox, but frankly speaking, entering email addresses individually is read time-consuming process, Outlook import from file feature allows the user to directly import all your cooperate addresses into block list instantly with a single click.

-Block email addresses from different countries/region in Outlook
+Block email addresses from different countries/regions in Outlook

 - Click Home Tab >> Click Junk from the delete section >> then click Junk E-mail Options

-The Blocked Top-Level Domains List lets you block messages that come from email addresses end with specific country code AF (Afganistan), IN (India), AU (Australia), there is numerous country, which you can block by simply select the checkbox.
+The Blocked Top-Level Domains List lets you block messages that come from email addresses ending with a specific country code AF (Afghanistan), IN (India), or AU (Australia), there are numerous countries, which you can block by simply selecting the checkbox.

 Block an Email Address in Outlook Web